 First of all, as we have already noted, cannabidiol does not contain the psychoactive properties that tetrahydrocannabinol contains, so if you are looking to get a “high” from using this particular product, then you will not be pleased when you use the product as it will not cause any psychoactive effects to develop.

 Before we look at how cannabidiol work, we first need to discuss the particular system in the human body that is affected by this chemical compound – the endocannabinoid system.
 The endocannabinoid system is found in the human body, as well as the bodies of animals.

 Dr. Ralph Mechoulam, a researcher in Israel, first identified this system in the human body in the 1990s.
 The same researcher was behind the discovery of tetrahydrocannabinol in the cannabis plant.

 Ralph found that the endocannabinoid system in the human body contained numerous receptors that only reacts toward the presence of cannabinoids.
 The two particular cannabinoids that the endocannabinoid system reacted to best included cannabidiol and tetrahydrocannabinol.

 Further research is currently being conducted to identify specifically how the system reacts to two other particular cannabinoids, including cannabigerol and cannabinol.

 The human body naturally produces endocannabinoids, to which the primary receptors of the endocannabinoid system responds to.
-In addition to the naturally produced endocannabinoids, it was also discovered that the endocannabinoid system responds to phytocannabinoids, which include the ones previously mentioned, which can be obtained from plant sources.
+In addition to the naturally produced endocannabinoids, it was also discovered that the endocannabinoid system and weed responds to phytocannabinoids, which include the ones previously mentioned, which can be obtained from plant sources.

 The two particular receptors that the scientists discovered to be most important for reactions to cannabidiol and tetrahydrocannabinol includes: